 Adult diapers don't seem fit for bowel incontinence

-How I've been coping with my diarrhea problem
+How I've been coping with my MS diarrhea problem

 Fortunately, I resolved most of my explosive diarrhea problem by eating smaller amounts of food and taking a yeast probiotic as needed that slows the speed of the digestive process.
 A side effect is constipation, but it only lasts a couple of days.
 It’s a small price to pay for some peace of mind.